Prospective Officials FAQ

 1. Is there a minimum age an individual must be to become certified as an official?
-USA Hockey has no minimum or maximum age for officials.
+USA Hockey has no minimum or maximum age for officials, however all federal, state, and local labor laws must be followed.
 Here in Arizona, regardless of level attained, we follow the USAH recommendation that officials not work games of their own age classification or higher.
 Keep in mind that, depending on how young the official is, this can limit the amount of assignments and opportunities available to them.

 3. How much of a time commitment will I need to put in?
 From what we’ve experienced over the years, this is the factor that is the most overlooked by either new officials or their guardians.
 In addition to the registration requirements, USA Hockey and AHRA expect all referees to stay current with all playing rules, policies, and local procedures.
 Parents of underaged officials who do not possess a driver’s license, need to be aware that their son or daughter will need to be timely transported to and from all necessary USA Hockey registration requirements and future game assignments.
 Keep in mind this also does not include any additional training or development opportunities that AHRA offers throughout the year.